emojifreak/debian-rpi-image-script/README.md

 # devuan-rpi-image-script
 SD card image builder is also available here for Devuan 4 Chimaera.
 Devuan official images are available at https://arm-files.devuan.org/
+ , which does not have an image for RPi4, but the above script can produce an image booting RPi4 (incl.
+8GB model).
  You may have to [install the Devuan keyring](https://www.devuan.org/os/keyring) before running the script.